Updated: 2020-07-10 by

 You can find the health insurance exchange for Minnesota at MNsure.
 This is where you can learn about the various health insurance options available to you under Obamacare.
 If you see a plan you like, you'll be guided through the enrollment process online.

-In Minnesota, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from a certified navigator.
+In Minnesota, if you need help understanding your options for coverage under Obamacare or signing up for a plan, you can get free assistance from a certified "navigator" or from a licensed insurance broker.

-A navigator (often called an "assister" in Minnesota) can explain your options, answer your questions, and help you apply for the plan you choose -- but they can't recommend a specific plan for you.
+A navigator can explain your options, answer your questions, and help you apply for the plan you choose -- but they can't recommend a specific plan for you.

 Getting Help by Phone